ryanroy9698/Toy-Sales-Prediction-using-Linear-Regression/README.md

 # Toy Sales Regression Analysis with Linear and Polynomial Features

 In this project, I explored linear regression analysis with additional polynomial features and regularization techniques.
-Using a toy dataset (LR_data.csv) consisting of 10 features (x1-x10) and a measurement y, I investigated the impact of various regression methods on model performance.
+Using a toy dataset (LR_data.csv) consisting of 10 features (x1-x10) and a measurement y, I investigated the impact of various regression methods on model performance, which will help predict the number of toys sold as the predictor variable.

 ## Table of Contents